MicrosoftDocs/learn/learn-pr/azure/customize-clusters-azure-cyclecloud/includes/4-exercise-add-custom-node-array.md

 ## Export Azure CycleCloud cluster properties

-Before applying the configuration changes you made in the Azure CycleCloud template to the target cluster, you will first need to export the cluster properties.
+Before applying the configuration changes you made in the Azure CycleCloud template to the target cluster, you'll first need to export the cluster properties.

 1. Within the web browser window displaying the Bash session in the Azure Cloud Shell pane, run the following command to list the existing clusters: